fluree/docs.flur.ee/src/content/0.10.0/api/hosted-endpoints/hosted-examples.md

 This is a POST request issued to `https://db.flur.ee/api/signin`, and it does not require a token.

 This endpoint will return a token for your account.
-You will be able to issue queries or transactions to all of the databases in your account using this token.
+You will be able to issue queries or transactions to all of the ledger in your account using this token.

 Post a JSON map/object containing the following keys: